blak3mill3r/percolator/README.md

 Here's the intermediate form [./play/src/com/whatsys/client/Play.java](https://github.com/blak3mill3r/percolator/blob/master/play/src/com/whatsys/client/Play.java)

+It is a goal of this library cover everything in the [Java 1.5 spec](http://docs.oracle.com/javase/1.5.0/docs/api/).
+There shouldn't be any valid Java source code that cannot be produced with percolator.
+It's not there yet, see below.

 ## Notably missing

 You cannot yet:

-* define a class with generics
+* define a class with generics (but you can instantiate them, etc)
-* You cannot express Java 'float' literals or literals of int types smaller than long
+* express Java 'float' literals or literals of int types smaller than long
+* express annotations at all
+* express Java array types
 * probably a lot more...
 * FIXME fill this in